Answers to questions our phone bankers have encountered about the absentee voting process in Culpeper County.

 I moved.
 Is it too late to notify the elections office of a change of address?

 Answer: Yes.
-The deadline was Monday October 15.
+Go here to update your address.
 But if your move occurred since the last November election, you may return to and vote at your previous polling location.

 What ID do I need to vote?